 What is the process of customs clearance?

-The clearance process involves several steps, ensuring that goods are properly documented, inspected, and assessed before entering or leaving a country.
+The custom clearance procedure involves several essential steps, ensuring that goods are properly documented, inspected, and assessed before entering or leaving a country.
+Let’s break down each step in detail:

 Let’s dive into each of these steps in detail: